 In accordance with the applicable Treasury provisions, Christensen is classified as a private foundation subject to an excise tax of two percent on net investment income, including realized gains.
 Christensen is eligible to reduce its tax liability from two percent to one percent of net investment income if a certain level of distributions, calculated as defined in the Treasury regulations, is attained.
-The tax rate for the current excise tax provision was two percent for 2018 and 2017.
-Christensen provides for deferred excise tax at the rate of two percent on its unrealized appreciation on investments.
+The tax rate for the current excise tax provision was two percent for 2019 and 2018.
+On December 20, 2019, tax legislation was amended which changed the tax rate for private foundations to a flat rate of 1.39%, effective January 1, 2020.
+The Foundation used the new rate of 1.39% to calculate its deferred tax provision at December 31, 2019.
+For December 31, 2018, the Foundation used the rate of two percent on its unrealized appreciation on investments for deferred taxes.

-The provisions for current and deferred taxes for the years ended December 31, 2018 and 2017 are as follows:
+The provisions for current and deferred taxes for the years ended December 31, 2019 and 2018 are as follows: